 Participant does not meet any hardship categories

-2. Adds notes in the "comments" section at the bottom of the tool, stating the TLE has been reviewed and they agree with the no extension for termination/denial of benefits.
+2. Add notes in the "comments" section at the bottom of the tool, stating the TLE has been reviewed and they agree with the no extension and termination/denial of benefits.

-When the "agree" button is selected, after checking all of the boxes mentioned above.

-A pop-up populates, prompting the supervisor/designee to select 'ok'.
+Select the "agree" button, and select ‘ok’ on the pop-up that follows.

-3. When 'ok' is selected the case will appear on the CLMR section #2- TLE No Extension report for the WFPS/WFSSS to complete the final actions on the case.
+When 'ok' is selected the case will appear on the CLMR section #2- TLE No Extension Report for the WFPS/WFSSS to complete the final actions on the case.

+If the supervisor/designee disagrees with the TLE denial and cash assistance termination decision:

+In the TLE Decision section in eJAS, within the TLE tool, review and check applicable boxes, including the "disagree" button.

+If the denial is not approved, the boxes left "unchecked" indicates the reasons the supervisor/designee disagrees with the denial.

+Adds a case note under the TLE case note type stating TLE denial was reviewed and that they disagree with the denial decision.

-Note: the TLER status changes from 'pending' to 'agree-print letter' (in the TLE tool for the WFPS/WFSSS to complete.)
+Note: the TLER status changes from 'pending' to 'agree-print letter' in the TLE tool for the WFPS/WFSSS to complete.

-Once the TLE has been reviewed and the supervisor/designee agrees with the termination/denial the WFPS/WFSSS:
+If the supervisor/designee agrees with the termination/denial, the WF Staff:

-Utilize the CLMR section #2 TLE No Extension report in the Decision column for 'agree-print letter' decisions.
+Utilize the CLMR section #2 TLE No Extension Report, Decision column for 'agree-print letter' decisions.

-Select date in the Created Date column
+Select date in the Created Date column - The letter only generates when dates are added

 Select the 'Print Time Limit Extension letter'

-The letter only generates when dates are added

 Select 'Preview'

 Select 'Save Print'

-Note: The letter must be printed from the TLER and sent to the adult recipient/ineligible parent to terminate/deny the TLE.
-If the WFPS/WFSSS does any of the following actions, the letter will not print and a decision will generate regardless and the TANF will be terminated/denied for No Extension.
+Note: The letter must be printed from the TLER and sent to the adult recipient to deny the TLE and terminate cash assistance.
+If WF Staff do any of the following actions, the letter will not print, a decision will generate regardless and TANF will be terminated/denied for No Extension without proper notice.

-If the WFPS/WFSSS hits the back button while in the Time Limit Extension Determination letter before printing the letter or,
+Hits the back button while in the Time Limit Extension Determination letter before printing the letter

 Goes back to home

 Goes to the main screen

 Printing prompts the systems to close out the benefits.

-If the supervisor/designee disagrees with the denial:

-In the TLE Decision section in eJAS, within the TLE tool, reviews and checks applicable boxes:

-Checks the "disagree" button.

-If the denial is not approved the box/es left "unchecked" is the reason(s) the supervisor/designee disagrees with the denial.
+If supervisor/designee disagrees with the termination/denial, WF Staff:

-Adds a case note stating TLE denial has been reviewed and disagrees with the denial decision in eJAS.

-Once the TLE has been reviewed and the supervisor/designee disagrees with the termination/denial the WFPS/WFSSS:

-Utilize the CLMR section #2 TLE No Extension report in the Decision column for 'disagree' decision.
+Utilize the CLMR section #2 TLE No Extension Report, Decision column for 'disagree' decision.

 Select date of the Created Date column

-Completes the following case actions;

-Goes to the TLE tool for the specific case, reviews the decision made by the supervisor/designee.
+Goes to the TLE tool for the specific case and reviews the decision made by the supervisor/designee.

-The WFPS/WFSSS determines the following steps;
+The WFPS/WFSSS determines next steps:

-To approve the TLE or,
+Approve the TLE or,

-Schedules an appointment with the adult recipient/ineligible parent to address what was missed in the TLE process.
+Schedules an appointment with the adult recipient to address what was missed in the TLE review process.

-The supervisor/designee's decision shows by the unchecked box in the TLE tool stating what was missed in the TLE process.
-For example if the following boxes were left unchecked they need to be followed up on by the WFPS/WFSSS:
+Note: The supervisor/designee's decision reason is indicated by the unchecked boxes in the eJAS TLE tool, stating what was missed in the TLE process.
+For example if the following boxes were left unchecked, they need to be followed up on by the WFPS/WFSSS:

 Letters sent timely